INFO526-DataViz/hw-06/README.md

 better yet, more frequently.
 Push your work regularly to GitHub, and make sure all checks pass.

-1.  **Country populations (animated).** Recreate the plot you used for For this exercise you will work with data on country populations.
-The data come from [The WorldBank](https://data.worldbank.org/indicator/SP.POP.TOTL).
-The dataset you will use is in your `data/` folder and it’s called `country-pop.csv`.
+1.  **Country populations (animated).** Recreate the plot you used for this exercise from hw-04 on country populations.
+The data come from [The
+    WorldBank](https://data.worldbank.org/indicator/SP.POP.TOTL).
+The
+    dataset you will use is in your `data/` folder and it’s called `country-pop.csv`.